 While UAV's education revenue appears to decrease by 31% on an annualized basis in the first six months of 2021, this is partially due to seasonality.
 UAV degree programs normally begin in the Fall term, in the second six months of the year, while UAV certification courses accept enrolments also in the Winter and Spring terms, in the first six months of the year.
 As a result, in past years, the difference between the revenue in the first six months and second six months of the calendar year can vary between 10% to 20%, with lower revenues in the first six months.
-In 2021, while UAV's campus was closed, the number of enrolments for students choosing to commence courses in the second six months and for when UAV anticipated opening of the campus in the Fall term increased.
+In 2021, while UAV's campus was closed, the number of enrolments for students commencing courses in the first six months decreased while the number of registered enrolments for students choosing to commence courses in the second six months and for when UAV anticipated opening of the campus in the Fall term increased.
 As a result, preliminary results for the second half of 2021 show a strong recovery, and indicate that 2021 full year revenue and profit will exceed 2020.